Using Planners and Calendars

 Reduce your tasks to manageable steps or segments, rather than doing assignments in long sessions.
 Work backwards from a target date and distribute the load across your schedule.
 Example: Rather than reading 50 pages of a dense textbook in one sitting, try 10 pages at a time.

 Know when and where you work best.
 Plan for your hardest studying when you know you’re most alert and focused.
-Select a study location where you can stay productive.
+Consider your options and select the study location where you can stay productive.

 If possible, arrive to class early to review and stay afterward to clarify lecture material while it’s fresh.
+If there isn’t time before or after class, record your questions and take them to your instructor during office hours.
+If you are taking online classes, settle in a few minutes before class starts to review your notes.
 Use small breaks and down time to incorporate study.
-For example, review flashcards while standing in line or riding the bus.
+For example, review flashcards while standing in line, heating up your lunch, or riding the bus.

 Strive for balance.
 Don’t just assume you’ll find time to take care of yourself – schedule time for self-care (exercise, meditation, etc.) and even for free time if you want it.